david-berruezo/react-webpack-babel/README.md

 # React Configuration | Webpack + Babel

-#### If you don't want to make create-react-app or build vite or others builds you can setup react + webpack + babel to do the same
+#### If you don't want to make create-react-app or build vite or others builds you can setup react + webpack + babel to has the total control

 ### step 01